fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 You can also place files on your own website or a file sharing service temporarily (such as MegaUpload, DropBox, Google Drive, etc.)
 Finally, if you do not wish to make your files publicly available, you can provide an email address for a FontForge developer to contact you at to get a private copy of the file.

-Please don't close other people's issues — ask them to close the issue if it is closed to their satisfaction.
+Please don't close other people's issues &mdash; ask them to close the issue if it is closed to their satisfaction.

 ## How To Report A Crash